EolnMsuk/SkipCord-2/README.md

   Removes both mute and deafen statuses from everyone in the Streaming VC.

 - **!join**:
-  - Sends a join invite DM to all members with the Admin role.
+  Sends a join invite DM to all members with the Admin role.
-  - Notifies administrators when the bot is live and invites them to join the streaming session.

 ## Rate Limiting & Cooldowns
 - **Command Cooldowns**: